 If you need to change your dates after booking, just let us know as soon as you find out.
 Moving to different dates in the same year costs nothing extra, and we just shift your deposit over.
 If you want to push it to next year instead, there's a small fee to cover the rebooking costs, but your deposit still counts toward the new dates.
 If you cancel more than 30 days before you were supposed to start, you get everything back except that 20% deposit.
 Canceling less than 30 days out might incur extra fees, depending on what we've already paid for, like domestic flights and guide assignments.

 It's really smart to get trip cancellation insurance when you book.
 That covers you if something unexpected happens, like you get sick suddenly, have a family emergency, or your work won't let you go.
-Got questions about any of this?
-Just email [email protected] or send a WhatsApp to +977 9851006121, and we'll figure it out.

 Alternative Option